 • Fard, R. H. (2013).
 Iranian painters for peace.
 Peace Review: A Journal of Social Justice, 25(2), 284-290.

-During 2015, he was active in writing entries for encyclopedias: six entries for The Great Events in Religion: An Encyclopedia of Pivotal Events in Religious History (English), and five entries for the Great Islamic Encyclopedia (Persian).
+He has written multiple entries for encyclopedias: six entries for The Great Events in Religion: An Encyclopedia of Pivotal Events in Religious History (English), and five entries for the Great Islamic Encyclopedia (Persian).

 He has published articles in both Persian and English including: